Allergy-Calming Barrier Balm

 Directions

-- Cool for 3-4 minutes until the mixture is warm but not hot.
+- Cool for 3–4 minutes until the mixture is warm but no longer steaming.

-- Addbaobab oil and coconut oil, stirring for 60 seconds.
+- Add baobab oil and Traditional Coconut Oil, stirring for 60 seconds.

 - Stir in vitamin E oil and mix for an additional 30 seconds.